-That will work so much better then to jump to conclusions at the beginning of the project.
+That will work so much better than to jump to conclusions at the beginning of the project.

-Let’s put quality on the first place.
+Let’s put quality in the first place.
 Always.

-Example: after signing your fixed price offer you get a new idea, or you want to adapt something we built to take a head start on a competitor’s webshop, or the developer discovers a conflict with a third party webservice that could not be foreseen while scoping the project.
+Example: after signing your fixed price offer you get a new idea, or you want to adopt something we built to take a head start on a competitor’s webshop, or the developer discovers a conflict with third-party web services that could not be foreseen while scoping the project.

-Whatever the reason is, the project will not be build within the budget and within the agreed time frame and that will create tensions between you and the agency you are working with.
+Whatever the reason is, the project will not be built within the budget and within the agreed time frame and that will create tensions between you and the agency you are working with.

-You want the webshop to be better aligned to your company, while the web agency wants to be rewarded for the delivered work.
+You want the webshop to be better aligned with your company, while the web agency wants to be rewarded for the delivered work.

 At Baldwin, we always strive for the best quality possible.
 Only this way can we be happy with our work.